 This comparison hasn’t been trying to tell you Grafana is bad, but more to demonstrate that being free is rarely a selling point, and what you save on the license you’ll quickly see disappearing elsewhere.
 It’s not only about the money, it’s equally about time, skills, and ease of operability.

-Thankfully, SquaredUp has this neat capability using which you can bring your pretty Grafana dashboards in SquaredUp, not only that, but also populate those graphs dynamically without having to write the dashboard queries over and over again.
+Thankfully, SquaredUp has this neat capability through which you can bring your pretty Grafana dashboards in SquaredUp.
+Not only that, you can also populate those graphs dynamically without having to write the dashboard queries over and over again.
 The endgame to this looks like this and I’m absolutely in love with it!